wicknicks/mapr-debug/README.md

 # mapr-debug

+This code simply tries to invoke the `MapRClient.initSpoofedUser` in a [simple Java class](https://github.com/wicknicks/mapr-debug/blob/master/src/io/wicknicks/Main.java).
+This invocation will only work if we have loaded the libMapRClient.so (in linux or .dylib in MacOSX) correctly.

 Run this code with the command (if you are using linux, please change -macosx prefix for the maprfs jar in the classpath to -linux):

 ```